Lonie Paxton

-Leonidas E. "Lonie" Paxton III (born March 13, 1978) is a former American football long snapper.
-He played college football at Sacramento State and was signed by the New England Patriots as an undrafted free agent in 2000.
-Paxton also played for the Denver Broncos.
+Leonidas E. "Lonie" Paxton III (born March 13, 1978) is an American former professional football long snapper who played in the National Football League (NFL).
+He played college football for the Sacramento State Hornets and was signed by the New England Patriots as an undrafted free agent after the 2000 NFL draft.
+Paxton also played in the NFL for the Denver Broncos.

-Early years
+Early life

 When Paxton was a child growing up in southern California, he and his father would attend Los Angeles Rams games, where his father, a retired construction worker and football fan, had season tickets in seats right next to where the long snappers would practice during the game.
 At Centennial High School in Corona, California, Paxton was a three-year starter as a two-way lineman and long snapper.
 As a senior, he was selected as the team's Lineman of the Year.

 College career

 At Sacramento State, Paxton was a four-year starter as a long snapper and an offensive lineman.
 As a junior, he was part of an offensive line that blocked for the NCAA Division I-AA rushing leader.
 As a senior, he helped his team lead the Big Sky Conference in rushing yards per game with 234.2 rushing yards per game.
 He majored in communications at Sacramento State.
 He earned Rookie of the Year honors as a freshman, junior of the year and co-lineman of the year as a senior.